 Razi received a Master of Public Policy (MPP) in 2012 from George Mason University’s Schar School of Policy and Government, and a Bachelor’s in international studies in 2006 from Dickinson College.

-Vicki Mirandah was reappointed to the VAAB in 2017 for a two-year term.
+Justin Lo was appointed to the VAAB in 2019 for a four-year term.

-Rumy Mohta was reappointed to the VAAB in 2017 for a two-year term.
+Hyun Lee was appointed to the VAAB in 2019 for a three-year term.